RosemaryMac/alx-pre_course/README.md

 ~~~~
 # Tasks:scroll:
 ## 0. Create and setup your Git and GitHub account
-<h3>Step 0 - Create an account on GitHub [if you do not have one already]</h3>
+<h4>Step 0 - Create an account on GitHiub [if you do not have one already]</h4>
 You will need a GitHub account for all your projects at ALX.
-If you do not already have a github.com account, you can create an account for free [here](https://github.com/login)
+If you do not already have a github.com account, you can create an account for free [*here*](https://github.com/login)

-<h3>Step 1 - Create a Personal Access Token on Github</h3>
+<h4>Step 1 - Create a Personal Access Token on Github</h4>
 To have access to your repositories and authenticate yourself, you need to create a Personal Access Token on Github.

 You can follow [this tutorial](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a token.

-<h3>Step 2 - Update your profile on the Intranet</h3>
+<h4>Step 2 - Update your profile on the Intranet</h4>
 Update your Intranet profile by adding your Github username

-<h3>Step 3 - Create your first repository</h3>
+<h4>Step 3 - Create your first repository</h4>
 Using the graphic interface on the [github website](https://github.com/login), create your first repository.

 - Name: `alx-pre_course`